-It was dark and rainy in Cardiff, where I sat the exam.
+It was dark and rainy in Cardiff, where I sat the DipTrans exam.
 I remember getting stuck in rush hour traffic afterwards.
-Exhausted, I already knew I’d failed one of the papers.
+Exhausted, I already knew I’d failed paper 2.

-How did I know I’d failed the IoL Diploma in Translation?
+How did I know I’d failed the CIOL Diploma in Translation?

-It was a business paper and, in reference to the staff of a company, I wrote personal instead of personnel.
-I did it three or four times.
+It was a business paper and, in reference to the staff of a company, I wrote personal instead of personnel, several times.
 I don’t know if that was the only mistake I made, but it was a bad one.

-I realised I’d done it as soon as I walked out of the examination room.
+As soon as I walked out of the exam room, I realised I’d done it.
 I could actually visualise it.
 That means I’d observed it in the text, that somewhere in my subconscious I knew it was there.
-But, it hadn’t made its way into the part of my brain that would jump on such an elementary mistake and correct it.
+But it hadn’t made its way into the part of my brain that would jump on such an elementary mistake and correct it.
 HOW COULD I HAVE BEEN SO REMISS?

 I had read over the text again and again, checking every word, or so I thought.
 I’m still kicking myself today.